smapiot/piral/src/converters/piral-ng/README.md

 The provided library only brings API extensions for pilets to a Piral instance.
 The Piral instance still needs to be configured properly to support Angular 2+.

-The following polyfills / vendor libs should be imported *before* any other package.
+The following polyfills/vendor libs should be imported *before* any other package.

 ```ts
 import 'core-js/es/reflect';